-If there’s one thing I wish I had known how to do before I started university, it would have been how to critically read a scientific article.
+If there’s one thing I wish I had known how to do before I started university, it is how to critically read a scientific article.

 I am by no means a master of all scientific literature.
 I can say, however, that I can now navigate papers efficiently.